amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/codex_Prompt_Component_creation.md

 ## 1. Component Definition

-- Component name: **vs-alerts**
+- Component name: **vs-rangeSlider**
-- Component description:
-  - Responsive Alerts is flash messages that shows contextual feedback messages for attracts the user’s attention without interrupting the user’s task.Alerts are available for any length of text, as well as an optional close button.
-Vrainats required : Primary, Success, Danger, Warning, Discovery.
-Each Variant should have an appropriate circle icon on the left.
+- Component description: Range slider component lets users choose a numeric value from the given values on a slider.Study the features at https://fastbootstrap.com/components/range/

-- Component type: **[Dependent Primitive]**, uses vs-icon
+- Component type: **[Dependent Primitive]**

 There is **NO external HTML/CSS** provided for this component unless explicitly included by the user.